bbalage/JSCanvasGameCourse/docs/lesson2.md

 # Lesson 2
 In this lesson, we are going to do a big refactoring!
-We can't just put all of our content in one file, one class, can we?
-Well, we could, but it depends...
-If we want too many things, then putting it all to one file is not a very good idea, at least not while we are developing.
-So, let's make a few plans on what we want!
+We could put all of our content in just one file, but it would soon become a pain to scroll that single file all the time.

+Before we go on, let's ask the question: What will our game do when it's ready as planned?
 What functionalities does a game usually have?
-What functionalities we want for our own?
+What functionalities we want for our game?
 Where do we start?
 Well, let's see:
-- **Tank**: Yeah, we already know we are making a tank game.
-Just rehearsing.
+- **Tanks**: It's a tank game.
-- **Rotation**: Sure, our tank wants to turn.
+- **Rotation**: Our tank wants to turn.
 We need that.
 - **Hit box / bounding box**: We are going to need that, if we want any of the following:
   - The tank stopping at an obstacle.
   - The tank shooting and damaging anyone/anything else with the bullet.
 - **Static objects**: obstacles, covers.
 Just to make the playground more interesting.
 - **Shooting and damaging**: These two come hand in hand I'm afraid.
+- **Camera:** What if our playground doesn't fit on the screen?
+Then we need a camera that follows the tank.
 - **Main menu**: This is just sugar on the cake, but let's go for it!
 - **Enemies**: This could get arbitrarily hard, but our game isn't much without them.